 This is a noise.
 Once again, we have multiple frequencies playing simultaneously, but this time we do not perceive any single pitch; rather, we perceive a general range of pitchless sound.

-So, in these two sound-types, the separateness of "frequency" and "pitch" is made clear: frequencies are the physical components which make up every sound, but pitch is a feeling resulting from the arrangement of these frequencies.
+So, in these two fundamental sound-types the distinction between "frequency" and "pitch" is made clear: frequencies are the physical components which make up every sound, but pitch is a feeling resulting from the arrangement of these frequencies.
 Going forward, the reader will find that much of Harmony depends on this unequal relationship between pitch and frequency.

 And so, keeping in mind the distinction between frequency and pitch, we can begin to understand the first of our two types of sound: Noise.